ziye2chen/AutoLEAN/README_AutoLEAN.md

 1. **API Key Errors**
    - Ensure your Gemini API key is valid and has sufficient quota
-   - Ensure your OpenRouter API key is valid for DeepSeek Prover v2 access
    - Check environment variable settings

 2. **Lean4 Compilation Errors**